zanderdk/Minecraft-writeup/README.md

 ### Unlink Attack

 Now we will finaly go over the unlink attack and the mysterious `create(15, ...)`.
 The "original" [unlink attack](https://heap-exploitation.dhavalkapil.com/attacks/unlink_exploit) actually used the unlink path doing consolidation.
-We will be using the unlink preformed from malloc to pop the backward pointer `bk` from the main arena.
+We will be using the unlink preformed from malloc.
+Malloc pop's the backward pointer `bk` from the main arena.
 I often find this path easier and as we will see more power full (in this situation).

-Lets draw what the diagram once more to get an overview of what is going on:
+Lets draw the diagram after the last allocation in previous section to get an overview of what is going on:

 ![Diagram 4](imgs/diag4.png)

-now what we see here is that the `bk` pointer actually points to a some what valid chunk but inside our binary.
-As offset 0x8 is a size of 0x510 with the size 0x500.
-And as described erlier doing allocation from unsorted is drawn from the backward pointer.
+now what we see here is that the `bk` pointer actually points to a some what valid chunk but inside our binary, as offset 0x8 is a size of 0x511.
+This creates a chunk with size 0x510 and `prev_inuse` bit set.
+Keep in mind that doing allocation from unsorted we drawn from the backward pointer.

 let's have a look at this pointer in memory: